tryscer/flock/flock-music.md

 ​	“Come on, we won\!”
 I say.
 “We’re going to the county fair in Richmond.
 You said you’ll fix it.”
 ​	“What’s in Richmond anyway?”
 Says Eddie.
 “Corn on the cob?
 Some mouldy big band music?”
 ​	“If you gotta know,” says Tim.
 “Not that it matters because the car’s good to go, but if you really gotta know we’re all going to see the *Seven Tops*, my friend.
 They play Rock and Roll.
 They’re from *Nashville*”.
 Eddie looks at him with dead eyes.
 ​	I think of a big railroad engine, spewing a cloud of smoke, and a bunch of Israelites following.
-“And if you fix it fast,” I add, “we might also be going to see someone called *The Pillar of Steam*.
+“And if you fix it fast,” I add, “we might also be going to see someone called *The Steam Pillars*.
 I’m not sure where they’re from, but…”
 ​	I stop to look at Eddie.
 He suddenly gets very still.
 He’s looking at me again with that intense stare…
 “What did you say, little girl?”
 ​	“You know,” I say.
 I do feel like a little girl all of a sudden.
 “If you fix it early…”
-​	“You did say, *The Pillar of Steam*, right?”
+​	“You did say, *The Steam Pillars*, right?”
 ​	“R… right”.
 ​	Eddie looks at us, then down at his glass.
 He picks it up and empties it all in one go.
 ​	“Come,” he says.
 “We’ve got a car to fix”.